ExiledNarwal28/rocknprog/web/en/_posts/2021-01-17-endpoints-and-routes-in-a-rest-api.md

 Ok, and how do we buy a pass?
 Passes will be under `/accounts/:accountId/accessPasses`.
 Since we have a single user by account, even if it's the user and not the account that owns the passes, it still makes sense in a REST API.

 So it's a `POST /accounts/:accountId/accessPasses`.
 We received JSON for the new pass and we respond its code as a header location.
 It created the pass and the bill, which I will explicitly write.
 I won't talk about emails, because it does not concern the API layer.
 Same thing for account creation.
-What are the statuses? `201 CREATED` if it's good, `400 BAD REQUEST` is the data is invalid and `404 NOT FOUND` if the account ID does not exist.
+What are the statuses? `201 CREATED` if it's good, `400 BAD REQUEST` is the data is invalid, `409 CONFLICT` if email already exists and `404 NOT FOUND` if the account ID does not exist.

 ```markdown
  - /accounts